 top of page

-It’s a common belief—but the reality is far more complex.
-While cats do hunt wildlife, focusing only on them ignores the much larger forces shaping bird populations across North America.
+Are domestic cats really the main reason birds are disappearing?
+It’s a common belief, but the reality is far more complex.
+While cats do hunt wildlife, focusing solely on them ignores the much larger forces shaping bird populations across North America.
+To truly understand what’s happening, we need to look at the full picture.

 🌿 The Bigger Issue: Human Impact on Ecosystems

-A landmark study published in ScienceĀ found that North America has lost nearly 3 billion birds since 1970.
+The most significant driver of bird decline isn’t a single predator—it’s human activity.
+A landmark study published in Science found that North America has lost nearly 3 billion birds since 1970.
 The primary causes include:

 • Habitat destruction